Best Small Towns in Massachusetts for an Easy Weekend Getaway

-Summer getaways are nice and all, but fall travel in New England is forever where it’s at.
-And don’t people even know it: Despite these slightly cooler months, traffic, crowds, and high hotel rates endure.
+Summer getaways are nice and all, but we actually love traveling this time of year.
+And don’t people even know it: Despite the cooler months, traffic, crowds, and high hotel rates endure.
 Which is why we prefer to go small -- small-town, that is.
-Our state is teeming with teeny spots that manage to dodge (some of) the leaf-peeping masses yet still offer architectural charms, fine dining, water views, and, of course, plenty of that picturesque foliage.
-Plan your fall Massachusetts road trip right now.
+Our state is teeming with teeny spots that manage to dodge (some of) the masses yet still offer architectural charms, fine dining, water views, and, of course, plenty of picturesque vistas.
+Plan your Massachusetts road trip right now.

 Best Foodie Getaway: Wellfleet, Massachusetts